 Thanks very much for the course: I much enjoyed it.
 The Pilot Decision Making angle is I think a very helpful aspect.
 For many the CRM approach is too close to psycho-babble, especially when even the name crew resource management is not relevant to single pilot operations.

-Courses are held by arrangement, but will become a regular monthly occurrence.
+Courses are held on roughly the third Friday of every month (see calendar), but can also be held by arrangement (minimum number required), and can be done with videoconferencing.
 The costs are £120 per person per day (plus VAT), but PPL holders who do not require a certificate of completion may attend for a cost of £60.